 - Acknowledge that there is a disruption in both work and personal lives.

 - Find out how they feel about any policies put in place as a result of the disruptive event.

-- What questions do they have about the policy and how it will be implemented?
+- What questions do they have about the policies and how they will be implemented?

 - If you don’t have an answer, reach out to HR for answers, and follow up with the employee in a timely manner.